Table of Contents

 Coughing fits can be disruptive, uncomfortable, and sometimes downright embarrassing.
 But did you know that they may also indicate an underlying health condition?
+Whether you’re dealing with a cough that won’t go away or coughing to the point of gagging, it’s worth exploring the underlying cause.

 What Is Considered a “Coughing Fit?”

-You might have experienced a coughing fit after eating food or swallowing saliva due to the substance going down your trachea (i.e., windpipe) instead of your esophagus (i.e., food pipe) where it is properly digested.¹
+You might have experienced a coughing fit after eating food or swallowing saliva due to the substance going down your trachea (i.e., windpipe) instead of your esophagus (i.e., food pipe), where it is properly digested.¹

 The scenario above is a common cause of coughing fits, but it’s not the only reason why they happen.